Take at least one of these mosquito bite remedies with you on your next family camping trip to soothe the pain and itch of mosquito bites.

 Aloe vera works wonders on not only mosquito bites, but also minor burns and skin irritations.
 My mom keeps an aloe vera plant in her dining room for minor emergencies.
 She just snips off an end, squeezes out the goo, and applies it to any affected skin for instant relief.

 If you don't want to take care of a plant, you can buy bottled aloe vera gel.
-Be sure to look for 100% gel; some brands contain chemicals and coloring.
+Be sure to look for 100% gel like the one below - for further details and to order CLICK HERE.

 Rubbing a cut lemon directly on a mosquito bite is said to reduce the itch.